awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

 ## Specifying a default parameter tier<a name="ps-default-tier"></a>

-In requests to create or update a parameter \(that is, the `[PutParameter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutParameter.html)` action\), you can specify the parameter tier to use in the request\.
+In requests to create or update a parameter \(that's, the `[PutParameter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutParameter.html)` operation\), you can specify the parameter tier to use in the request\.
 The following is an example, using the AWS Command Line Interface \(AWS CLI\)\.

 ```
 aws ssm put-parameter \